Kennethlee83/WeAD/README.md

 ## 📄 License

+This project is **proprietary and confidential**.
+The code is made publicly visible for verification purposes only (blockchain directories, partners, investors).

+**All Rights Reserved** - Unauthorized use, copying, modification, or distribution is strictly prohibited.

+For commercial licensing inquiries: licensing@wead.io

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## 📞 Contact & Community